 Really, that’s all there is to it.
-There is so little difference in the way a Tattler reusable lid is used vs the traditional one-&-done throwaway lids that really, there’s no reason not to have them!
+There’s so little difference in the way a Tattler reusable lid is used vs traditional one-&-done throwaway lids that really, there’s no reason not to have them!

-I absolutely love the eco-friendly, low-wastiness of it.
-I mean, think about it – how wonderful not to have to run out & buy canning lids year in & year out.
+I absolutely love the eco-friendly, low-wastiness of reusable canning lids.
+How wonderful it is not to have to buy canning lids every year.

 So if you’ve been frustrated in trying to find canning lids, or if you just hate the waste of single-use canning lids, now’s the time to get your own *Tattler Reusable Canning Lids HERE.